 If you are an applicant.
 The information we collect and process may include:

 - Email address

 - Date of birth

 - Current employment information

 - Other information you provide us with

-- Result from criminal record checks
+- Results from background and any criminal record checks

 - Visa, permit or residence card